A statistical physics and dynamical systems perspective on geophysical extreme events: Stochastic dynamics for understanding and simulating geophysical rare events

 As climate models yield their own biases and often underestimate climate variability and extremes, observation-based approaches are also needed to solve the type 2 anticipation challenge, given data on type 1 events.
 For example, \cite{yiou_anawege:_2014, yiou2020simulation} developed an observation-based stochastic model called a Stochastic Weather Generator (SWG).
 This SWG is a Markov chain (e.g. temperature) with hidden states (which can be the large-scale atmospheric circulation) whose transition probabilities drive the system.
 By modifying transition probabilities, the SWG can emulate through observations the application of rare event algorithms in a climate model \cite{yiou2020simulation}.
 Indeed, the SWG simulates a variable $Y(t)$ from sampling analogs of the hidden states $Z(t)$.
 The observable to be optimized is $f(Y)$.

-Let us assume that the most extreme event (with the variable $Y$) in the "real world" occurs at time $t_x$.
-Then the challenge identified above can be solved in a rather natural way by simulating the observable $f(Y)$ with analogs of the hidden variable $Z$ that include the knowledge of $t_x$ (\emph{cum data}) or \emph{not} (\emph{sine data}): can the record value of $f(Y(t_x))$ be reached or exceeded when we simulate $f(Y)$ with analogs of $Z$ that never consider information at $t_x$?
+Let us assume that the most extreme event (for the variable $Y$) in the "real world" occurs at time $t_x$.
+Then the challenge identified above can be solved by simulating the observable $f(Y)$ with analogs of the hidden variable $Z$ that include the knowledge of $t_x$ (\emph{cum data}) or \emph{not} (\emph{sine data}): can the record value of $f(Y(t_x))$ be reached or exceeded when we simulate $f(Y)$ with analogs of $Z$ that never consider information at $t_x$?

-We illustrate this statistical approach on record 15 day heatwaves in France.
+We illustrate this statistical approach on record 15 day heatwaves in France~\cite{yiou2023ensembles}.
 We consider the daily mean temperature averaged over France as $Y$, taken from the ERA5 reanalysis \cite{hersbach2020era5} between 1950 and 2022.
-We determine the warmest 15 day spell (horizontal lines in Fig. \ref{fig:yiou1}).
+We determine the warmest 15 day spells (horizontal lines in Fig. \ref{fig:yiou1}).
 Therefore, the observable $f$ is a 15 day average of $Y$.
 The record value is obtained in 2003.
 This value exceeds the preceding record by almost 2$^\circ$C. The hidden variable $Z$ is geopotential height at 500 hPa (Z500) over the North Atlantic region.
 For each day in 1950--2022, we compute the 20 best analogs of Z500 in 1950--1985 and 1986--2022.
 We then simulate 1000 trajectories of the SWG with importance sampling, starting in August 2003 (beginning of the hottest 15 day heatwave), using analogs in each period in turn.
 For the 1986--2022 period, we can exclude analogs in 2003 or include them, which allows determining the weight of this record event in the probability distribution of the simulated extremes, and evaluate to what extent the 2003 event could be anticipated without information on 2003.
 The result is reported in Figure \ref{fig:yiou1}.